rabbit2307/My_Projects/README.md

 This project builds a supervised machine learning pipeline to classify astronomical sources from the Sloan Digital Sky Survey (SDSS) as Stars, Galaxies, or Quasars based on photometric features.
 It demonstrates data-intensive astronomy analysis suitable for large surveys, with methods relevant to modern astronomical classification tasks.

 ## Project Goals
--Automate the classification of SDSS photometric sources into Star, Galaxy, or Quasar classes.
+- Automate the classification of SDSS photometric sources into Star, Galaxy, or Quasar classes.

 -Explore the features and distributions of the dataset.